 Cairo University is one of the oldest institutions in Egypt.
 The public university which is located in the city of Giza was founded in 1908 and has about 230,000 students of whom 3 per cent are international students.

 Despite its name, the University of Cairo is actually located in the city of Giza and overlooks the Nile.

-The University of Cairo has more than 25 faculties, including engineering, medicine, agriculture and archaeology, with undergraduates programmes in subjects stretching from pomology to physical therapy.
+The University of Cairo has more than 25 faculties, including engineering, medicine, agriculture and archaeology, with undergraduate programmes in subjects stretching from pomology to physical therapy.
 While the official language of Egypt is Arabic, English is the “first language” in universities, according to Ashraf Mahmoud Hatem, secretary-general of the Supreme Council of Universities in Egypt.